Garrett Bradley (filmmaker): America

-Bradley's documentary short America was called by Observer film critic Simran Hans the "most original film" she saw at the 2019 Sundance Film Festival, and was nominated for an Independent Documentary Award by the IDA.
-America set a new precedent as a short film in 2019 when it was given a week run at the Brooklyn Academy of Music, under the title "Garrett Bradley's America: A Journey Through Time".
+The short film of the same title was called by Observer film critic Simran Hans the "most original film" she saw at the 2019 Sundance Film Festival, was nominated for an Independent Documentary Award by the International Documentary Association and released in 2020 by Field of Vision and The Criterion Channel.
+America set a new precedent as a short film in 2019 when it was given a week run at the Brooklyn Academy of Music, under the title Garrett Bradley's America: A Journey Through Time.
 It was programmed alongside influenced and inspired works as well as a retrospective of Bradley's past films.
 Invited speakers included Saidiya Hartman, Julie Dash, and RaMell Ross.
 The event was in partnership with New York University's "Black Portraiture: V Memory and the Archive Past.
 Present.
-Future."
+Future.”
+In The New York Review of Books, the author Maya Binyam wrote "Since the release of America, Bradley has joined the ranks of archivist-artist, figures whose mission is often said by critics and curators to be a corrective to the archive’s irredeemable deficiencies.
+The narratives that make up history have obvious limitations: they leave people out.
+Art, on the other hand, is believed by practically everyone, except for those who actually make it, to be boundless.
+And so creative people are tasked with doing what the entrenched institutions that narrate and preserve history supposedly cannot: facilitate redress.
+Bradley’s work undercuts that expectation".